Boat Insurance for the South: Complete Guide to Florida, Caribbean Bahamas 2026

 Every year, thousands of Quebec boaters take their boats down to Florida, the Bahamas or the Caribbean to enjoy winter sailing.
 But sailing in the South comes with specific risks — hurricanes, international waters, U.S. marina requirements — that your standard Quebec boat insurance typically doesn’t cover.
 This guide explains everything you need to know to sail south with confidence.

-The 6 essential blankets for sailing in the South
+The 6 essential coverages for sailing in the South

 Sailing in American or Caribbean waters requires specific coverage that your standard Quebec policy does not include.
 Here are the coverages to check with your broker.